datalust/seq-tickets/rfcs/0919-ci-modifier.md

 ### Case-insensitive expressions

-The `ci` modifier is accepted following the right-hand operand of:
+The `ci` modifier is accepted following the right-hand operand of any comparison or function call, including:

  - infix `=`, `<>`, `like`, `in`
  - funtion-call `Equal()`, `NotEqual()`, `StartsWith()`, `EndsWith()`, `Contains()`, `IndexOf()`, `LastIndexOf()`, `ElementAt()`